-Online protection and licensing of intellectual property.
+Strategies for the protection and licensing of digital intellectual property.

 Compliance of online gambling platforms with Israeli criminal law.

 Application of privacy and consumer protection laws to digital commerce.

 Israeli regulations governing the use of cryptographic technologies in online activities.